 There’s definitely a performance aspect.
 People were a little more colorful once the cameras came in.
 Merlin, in real life, he’s very sweet and very humble, believe it or not.
 When the camera’s there, he’s performing and turns into another Merlin.
 But he chills out later.

+Any behind-the-scenes anecdotes?
 I’m not really allowed to say what happened that wasn’t shown in the episode.
-But we were hooked up to a microphone all day, every day -- even when we went to the bathroom!
+But we were hooked up to a microphone all day, every day — even when we went to the bathroom!
 Oddly, this seemed normal after a while.
 There was no privacy.
 It was very 1984 Big Brother.

 Photos: WWD Staff (top) and Bravo